tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ![The PythonAnywhere dashboard, showing the main components you can use.
 We're logged in as `rangodemo2019` here.
 You can see links to Consoles, Files, Notebooks (that we don't use here), and web apps.](images/ch-deploy-pa-interface.png)

 ## Creating a Virtual Environment
-As part of its standard default Bash environment, PythonAnywhere comes with Python 2.7+ and a number of pre-installed Python Packages (including *Django *).
-But, since we are using a different setup, we need to setup the Python 3 version manually through the creation of a virtual environment.
+As part of its standard default Bash environment, PythonAnywhere comes with Python 2.7+ and several pre-installed Python Packages (including *Django *).
+But, since we are using a different setup, we need to set up the Python 3 version manually through the creation of a virtual environment.

 First, open a Bash console.
 By clicking `$ Bash` from under the `New console` header.
 If you run `python --version` then you will see that the Python is 2.7+.
-In order to set up our Python 3.7+ environment, we'll need to issue the following command.
+To set up our Python 3.7+ environment, we'll need to issue the following command.

 {lang="bash",linenos=off}
 	$ mkvirtualenv -p python3.7 rangoenv